manpep/manpep.github.io/_pages/about.md

 News
 ======
+**November 2025:** I presented my paper “EOKA’s activities and the Northern Epirus Question (1955-1959)”, at the International Conference _70 years after the EOKA Struggle_.

 **October 2025:** I was appointed as an Adjunct Lecturer at the Panteion University.

 **October 2025:** My article "Nikolaos Plastiras’ Governments and the Greek-American Relations (1950-1952)”, was published in _Athens Journal of History_.